Does HubSpot use generative AI? A 2026 deep dive

 If you're in marketing, you know the content treadmill never stops.
 HubSpot’s AI tools are meant to give you a hand right inside its content editors.

 The AI Content Writer is a big one.
-It can help you brainstorm blog post ideas, create outlines, or even spit out a full first draft.
-If you’re staring at a clunky paragraph, you can just highlight it and ask the AI to rewrite it, make it shorter, or expand on the idea.
+It can help you brainstorm blog post ideas, create outlines, or even generate a full first draft.
+If you’re looking to refine a paragraph, you can just highlight it and ask the AI to rewrite it, adjust the length, or expand on the idea.

 Beyond blogs, the AI Social Media & Campaign Assistant helps you write social media posts and ad copy for different platforms.
 It can also generate text for landing pages and marketing emails, which can really speed things up when you're launching a new campaign.
 To help that content actually get seen, the AI also has some SEO optimization features, suggesting page titles and meta descriptions to give you a better shot at ranking.